-Larry Wheels is a world-record-holding powerlifter from the United States.
+Larry Wheels (born December 3, 1994) is a world-record-holding powerlifter from the United States.
 He’s also known to compete in Strongman, bodybuilding, and arm wrestling.
-This is his complete profile, biography, training regimen, diet plan, and more.
+This is his complete profile, biography, wiki, training regimen, diet plan, and more.

 (Powerlifter, Strongman, Bodybuilder, Arm wrestler, Businessman, Social Media Star)